BACK TO SECTIONS

 Expert Q&A

-Is sedition still a crime in India after BNS?
+Is sedition still a crime in India after BNS 2024?

-The word Sedition has been completely removed from Indian law.
+The word Sedition has been permanently removed from Indian law.
 BNS 152 replaces it with a narrower provision targeting acts of secession, armed rebellion, and separatist activities.
-Mere criticism of government, dissent, or passionate political disagreement is NOT covered by BNS 152.
+Mere criticism of the government, dissent, or passionate political disagreement is NOT covered by BNS 152.
+For offences before July 1, 2024, pending IPC 124A cases continue to be tried under IPC.
+All IPC 124A prosecutions stayed by the Supreme Court in 2022 technically lapsed with the BNS coming into force.

 Is BNS 152 harsher than IPC 124A?